andreas-wagner-dev/wrapfaces/README.md

 ```

-## ⚙️ The Framework: The Implementation Guide
+## ⚙️ The Library: The Implementation Guide

 **WrapFaces** enforces discipline through the clear separation of technical inheritance (JSF) and application-specific logic (Hooks).
 * The wrapper uses the Decorator Pattern to inject logic surgically.